lolmaus/ember-drag-sort/README.md

 When dragging, the dragged item is hidden via the `-isDragged` HTML class that applies `display: none`.

-The placeholder (drop target) is shown via the `-placeholderAbove` or `-placeholderBelow` HTML classes.
+The placeholder (drop target) is shown via the `-placeholderBefore` or `-placeholderAfter` HTML classes.
 These classes apply padding to the given list item, and the placeholder is an absolutely positioned `:before` pseudo-element.
 A similar pseudo-element is applied to an `-isExpanded` list (see above).

 For sorting to work correctly, you must not apply padding to the list HTML element.
 If you need some padding on the list, apply it to its parent element.